 Loading Tech Layoffs Tracker...

 Cumulative tech industry layoffs by year, company, and sector.
-Over 800,000 jobs cut across the tech ecosystem since the 2022 correction began.
+Over 500,000 jobs cut across the tech ecosystem since the 2022 correction began.
+The narrative has shifted from "cutting costs" to "restructuring for AI."

 | Year | Total Jobs Cut | Companies Affected | Primary Driver |